Note: We strongly recommend using the automatic upgrade described in Upgrading Kentico 7 to 8.

 Step 4 - Creating the upgrade file structure

 Launch the Kentico Upgrade Utility from the command line with the /deploy parameter.
-Set the parameter’s value according to the project type that you wish to upgrade:
+Set the parameter’s value according to the .NET version and project that to which you wish to upgrade:

 - net45site - web site using .NET version 4.5